ubergarm/SkyMagicIslands/README.md

-I personally develop with optfine installed which gives some performance benifits, the `c` button zoom features, and dynamic lighting, but unfortunately many shaders are not very comptibe with the advanced magical and particle effetcts many that these mods provide- so I don't recommend using them to get the original mod makers visuals more accurate.
+I personally develop with optfine installed which gives some performance benifits, the `c` button zoom features, and dynamic lighting, but unfortunately many shaders are not very comptibe with the advanced magical and particle effects many that these mods provide; therefore I don't recommend using them to preserve original mod makers effects more accurately.

 ## Shout Outs
 * [Mischief of Mice](https://www.youtube.com/channel/UCU3gwpclVZSYofj616OQKLQ) Valen goes in depth explaining mods bit by bit!